 The auditor shall obtain audit evidence for each audit assertion.
 Audit evidence obtained for an assertion may not mean obtaining audit evidence for another assertion.
-(For example, the audit evidence obtained for the "existence" of inventories does not automatically mean that audit evidence is obtained for the "valuation" of those inventories.)
+For example, the audit evidence obtained for the "existence" of non-current assets does not automatically mean that audit evidence is obtained for the "valuation" of those non-current assets.

 However, if it is possible to obtain sufficient appropriate audit evidence in an account area by performing an audit procedure, it may not be necessary to prepare an audit program for each audit assertion in this account area.
-For example, if the auditor knows the total income size (tax base) for the payable treasury share in a revolving fund entity, and if he finds, on the financial statements, that the annual amount to be paid as a certain percentage of this size is fairly calculated and sent, he may not prepare a separate audit program at assertion level.
+For example, if the auditor knows the total income size (tax base) for Payable Treasury Share or dividends, and if he finds, on the financial statements, that the annual amount to be paid as a certain percentage of this size is fairly calculated and sent, he may not prepare a separate audit program at assertion level.